Preventive Health Care & Vaccinations

 Read details about what you must—and must not—do when dealing with vaccines.

-Download the updated vaccine tables below and post them so they’re easily visible in areas where you provide medical care to your shelter residents.
+Check out the most frequently asked vaccination questions of the ASPCA’s shelter medicine veterinarians, and post the vaccine tables below so they’re easily visible in areas where you provide medical care to your shelter animals.

 Downloads